kmchu/dotfiles/README.md

 1. Open NeoVim
 1. Run `:PlugInstall`
 1. Optionally, you can update plugins using `:PlugUpdate`

+## Update tmux plugins
+1. Press prefix + I (capital i, as in Install) to fetch the plugin.

 ## Resources
 - [Guide for this dotfile management technique](https://www.atlassian.com/git/tutorials/dotfiles)